Docs Menu

 • query specifies a query filter with the criteria to match documents to update in your collection

 • updateDocument specifies the fields and values to modify in the matching document or documents.
-For this example, we use the Updates builder to create the update document.
+This example uses the Updates builder methods to create the update document.

 You can create the updateDocument using an Updates builder as follows:

-See the MongoDB API documentation for a complete list of Updates builders and their usage.
+To view a complete list of Updates builders and their usage, see Updates in the API documentation.

 The paint store needs to update their inventory after a customer returns a can of yellow paint.